nezhar/speech-condenser/README.md

-# Speach Condenser
+# Speech Condenser

-Speach condenser is a tool for reducing the size of a dialogue.
+Speech condenser is a tool for reducing the size of a dialogue.

 ## Pipeline